ryanpeh/SmartNUS/docs/tutorials/AddRemark.md

 Let’s use the utility functions provided in `CommandTestUtil`.
 The functions ensure that commands produce the expected `CommandResult` and output the correct message.
 In this case, `CommandTestUtil#assertCommandSuccess` is the best fit as we are testing that a `RemarkCommand` will successfully add a `Remark`.

-You should end up with a test that looks something like [this](https://github.com/se-edu/addressbook-level3/commit/fac8f3fd855d55831ca0cc73313b5943d49d4d6e#diff-d749de38392f7ea504da7824641ba8d9).

 ## Conclusion

-This concludes the tutorial for adding a new `Command` to AddressBook.
+This concludes the tutorial for adding a new `Command` to SmartNus.